 CAMI Scale (Scaling Community Attitudes Toward the Mentally Ill)

-The CAMI scale embodies the development and application of a new set of measures explicitly designed to assess community attitudes toward the mentally ill.
+The CAMI scale embodies the development and application of a new set of measures explicitly designed to assess community attitudes toward people with lived experience of mental ill health.
 The different versions of 40 items, 27 items and 12 Items represent dimensions included in previous instruments authoritarianism, benevolence, social restrictiveness, and community mental health ideology, but are expressed in terms of an almost completely new set of items that emphasise community contact with the mentally ill and mental health facilities.
 All three versions and the Key Papers are available.

 CORAL Guide (Conceal or Reveal: A Guide to Telling Employers about a Mental Health Condition)

 A guide for anyone who has experienced a mental health condition and is unsure of issues related to telling a potential or current employer about this.
 The CORAL booklet aims to help aid decision making by considering your needs and values and helps you to think about when to disclose and who to disclose to.
 Guide and Key Paper are available.

 ECI Scale (Experience of Caregiving Inventory)